MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 > [!NOTE]
 > When you have verified that the payments are successfully processed by the bank, you can proceed to post the payment journal lines.

-## <a name="setting-up-the-amc-banking--fundamentals-extension" />Setting Up the AMC Banking 365 Fundamentals Extension
+## <a name="setting-up-the-amc-banking-365-fundamentals-extension" />Setting Up the AMC Banking 365 Fundamentals Extension

 Activate the AMC Banking 365 Fundamentals extension to have any bank statement file converted to a format that you can import or to have your exported payment files converted to the format that your bank requires.
 For more information, see [Use the AMC Banking 365 Fundamentals extension](ui-extensions-amc-banking.md).